 1963 ~ One Fine Day, written by Carole King & Gerry Goffin, recorded by The Chiffons for Laurie Records

 Reportedly written for Little Eva, following her King- and Goffin-penned hit the year before, this song ended up in the capable hands of the Chiffons, who took it to #5 on the pop charts in 1963.
+(Their beehive haircut and sleek matching dress look was a hit as well.)
 "One Fine Day" proved to have legs, charting several more times over the years: for Julie Budd in 1976; Rita Coolidge in 1979; and King herself in 1980, when she released it as a single from her album Pearls: Songs of Goffin and King.
 And in 1996 it was leveraged as both movie title and theme song for a George Clooney/Michelle Pfeiffer rom-com.

 1964 ~ "You've Lost That Lovin' Feelin'," written by Barry Mann, Cynthia Weil & Phil Spector; recorded by The Righteous Brothers for Philles Records